hemu/snake-game-cpp/SnakeGame/README.md

 # TODO

+Don't spawn fruit inside snake

-More fruits spawn after previous fruits collected Snake only collides with fruit if in cell
+Snake only collides with fruit if in cell

 Snake goes offscreen -> game ends